WanqingXia/HRC_DetAnyPose/README.md

-# HRC-ViTpose
+# HRC-DetAnyPose

-This project combines our previously developed algorithm ViTpose, GPT4o and UR5e robot control to achieve a full pipeline of object pose estimation and robot control.
+This project combines our previously developed algorithm DetAnyPose, GPT4o and UR5e robot control to achieve a full pipeline of object pose estimation and robot control.
 The pipeline will request users to speak their requirements to the microphone.
 The voice command will be converted to text.
 Then, the camera will take a picture of the current scene and input the picture together with text to GPT4o to determine the object to be manipulated.
-The object pose will be estimated by ViTpose and guide the robot to grasp the object.
+The object pose will be estimated by DetAnyPose, who will guide the robot in grasping the object.
 The whole pipeline is illustrated in the following figure.

 ![pipeline](./structure.jpg)